SrijanBadhya/Debsoc/Running the PES Debsoc.md

 [Back to the Table of Contents](#table-of-contents)

-This section is full of lessons we've learned the hard way.
-A lot of these issues weren't predicted by us (due to overconfidence in our accuracy and memory), and I really don't want these mistakes to repeat (the way they've been repeating every year), since usually one mistake equates to one recruit missed entirely.
+This section is packed with lessons we've learned the hard way.
+A lot of these issues weren't predicted by us (due to overconfidence in our accuracy and memory), and I really don't want these mistakes to repeat (the way they've been repeating every year) since one mistake results in one recruit missed entirely.

 Make sure everyone is on the same page with respect to recruitments.
-This may require a briefing text, or an in-person/virtual briefing session.
-Last year we had a few random people suddenly change the format at the last minute, and it led to frustration and a mismatch between the vision and implementation.
+This may require a briefing text or an in-person/virtual briefing session.
+In late 2024 we had a few random people suddenly change the format at the last minute, and it led to a frustrating mismatch between the vision and implementation.

 ---

-Round 1 has a massive load, which we need to distribute evenly.
+Round 1 has a massive load which needs to distribute evenly.
-But using a 'choose your slot' system is too complicated.
+Bsing a 'choose your slot' system is too complicated.
 (I'm talking about having 6 slots of 30 minutes each everyday, and asking people to choose one of the 18 slots of the 3 days.)
 Whether you have a single choice poll or a multi-choice poll